Falkgaard/nix-config-learning/v2/README.md

 #### [`./system/profiles/core`](./system/profiles/core)

-This is the core system profile that represents globally shared essential configuration (i.e. configuration that is meant for all hosts) and should therefore be imported by *all* roles.
+This is the core system profile that represents globally shared essential system configuration (i.e. configuration that is meant for all hosts) and should therefore be imported by *all* roles.
+Things that don't need elevated privileges should preferably go in `./home/global-profiles/core` if used by all users or `./home/user-config-suites/SomeUser/profiles/core` if used by one user but shared by all their user config instances (i.e. all their user-host instances in `./home/user-config-suites/SomeUser/user-config-instances`).

 #### [`./system/profiles/desktops`](./system/profiles/desktops)